Viviamant/FortranPython/README.md

 INSTALLATION INSTRUCTION:

-make sure that the executables for gfortran and python3 are in agreement with your specific installation
+make sure that the executables for gfortran and python3 written inside the makefile are in agreement with your specific installation

 $ sudo ./makefile.sh